 - Use smart power strips

 - Use time delays.
-Energy rates rise when usages is highest.
-So, if your dishwasher or washer machine offer time delays, set them to run in the middle of the night.
+Energy rates rise when usages are highest.
+So, if your dishwasher or washer machine offers a time delay, set them to run in the middle of the night.

 # 16 – Use Coupons

 Never used coupons before?
 I didn’t either until I got the iBotta app.
 The Ibotta app is a great way to get a few dollars back every time you shop.

 Ibotta offers cash back on a huge list of items you’re probably already buying like eggs, milk, bread, yogurt, etc… This can be from anyone of your favorite brands.
 Plus, there are bigger cashback offers on brand name items.
 Stores include Walmart, Target, Costco, and most nationwide grocery stores.

 Ibotta offers a generous signup bonus and a very easy way to earn your first $20, which is deposited into your PayPal or Venmo account.

 Food is one of your largest expenses.
 Without sacrificing your health, you want to spend the least amount possible.